 One Scene Wonder: Religion

-- An Older Than Feudalism example from The Bible itself.
-Very little is actually written about St. Joseph of Nazareth, the husband and protector of the Virgin Mary and the adoptive father of Christ, and little is known of the past of this "just man".
+- Very little is actually written about St. Joseph of Nazareth, the husband and protector of the Virgin Mary and the adoptive father of Christ, and little is known of the past of this "just man".
 Still, his importance is well-recognized.
 He is venerated as a saint in the Catholic, Eastern Orthodox, Oriental Orthodox, Anglican, and Lutheran faiths.
 In Catholic and other traditions, he is the patron saint of workers and has several feast days.
 In 1870, Pope Pius IX declared him to be the patron saint and protector of the Catholic Church.

 - Serah is a two-scene wonder.
 In Genesis she is listed among Jacob's descendents going down to Egypt—notably, she seems to be the only girl among more than fifty grandsons.
 Later the Book of Numbers lists the various clans who left Egypt and, instead of mentioning her descendents, simply says "and Serah was the daughter of Asher."
 This has led to the interpretation that she lived through the whole, centuries-long Egyptian diaspora and returned to the Holy Land, spawning Jewish legends of her being immortal.
 Later unnamed women in the Bible, such as the Wise Woman of Abel, are sometimes said to be Serah.

 - Dinah, Jacob's only known daughter.
 She only gets one scene wherein she is raped by the Schechemite prince and then avenged by her brothers, and it's not known what becomes of her afterwards.